 1. Which organizations are behind NNPHL?
 What is the mission of NNPHL?

 The National NGO Program on Humanitarian Leadership is a consortium led by Concern Worldwide US.
 Concern’s partners in the consortium are International Medical Corps and the Harvard Humanitarian Initiative.
-The program, funded by the Office of U.S. Foreign Disaster Assistance, brings together a unique combination of operational, pedagogical, and technical expertise with a deep understanding of the international humanitarian architecture and the NGO community.
-Together, the consortium has operations in 48 countries covering practically every major humanitarian context.
+The program, funded by the Bureau for Humanitarian Assistance, brings together a unique combination of operational, pedagogical, and technical expertise with a deep understanding of the international humanitarian architecture and the NGO community.
+Together, the consortium has operations in 49 countries covering practically every major humanitarian context.

 NNPHL is committed to preparing the next generation of humanitarian leaders for today’s global challenges.
 Our mission is to provide dynamic and relevant training opportunities that help learners build their skills, knowledge, and confidence to take on leadership responsibilities in humanitarian organizations in order to improve the delivery of services to those in need of humanitarian assistance.